swcarpentry/DEPRECATED-bc/lessons/thw-python/strings-io/tutorial.md

     > outFile.write('This is the first line!')
 ```

+# This kind of seems irrelevant.
 Another way to write to a file is to use writelines(), which accepts a
 list of strings and writes them in order. *Caution!* writelines does not
 append newlines.
 If you really want to write a newline at the end of
 each string in the list, add it yourself.

 Aside: The first exercise
 =========================

 Yesterday, we asked you to edit a file in place.
 Many of you asked how
 this was possible.
-The answer is that it is not.
+The answer is that it is not. # Not true in Python but can do this with sed -i in shell

 You can use f.seek()
 and f.tell() to verify that even if your file handle is pointing to the
 middle of a file, write commands go to the end of the file in append
 mode.
 The best way to change a file is to open a temporary file in
 /tmp/, fill it, and then move it to overwrite the original.
 On large
 clusters, /tmp/ is often local to each node, which means it reduces I/O
 bottlenecks associated with writing large amounts of data.
+# Even more efficient methods exist, you can loop and write to a new file
+# This saves the hassle of making a new folder, etc.
+# e.g.
+# f1 = open(newfile, 'w')
+# for lines in oldfile:
+#     lines.dosomething()
+#     f1.write(lines)